GhostFire90/hobkey/readme.md

 # Hobkey

+# OLD VERSION
+This is the old version of the kernel back when i was writing it in C, I've decided as an experiment to switch over to rust (the `main` branch), this eventually will be behind the `main` branch in features. this is ***NOT*** a fully formed kernel

 ## Desc
 Hobkey is a playground for messing around with kernel level things for me, a learning environment